Training Can Close Skills Gaps — and Trim Team Turnover

 OttoLearn provides all of the essential elements Deloitte highlights and adapts to any industry and work environment:

-2-minute Mastery Moments seamlessly integrate training into the workflow.
+2-minute Mastery Moments seamlessly integrate training into the workflow and make a perfect performance support tool.
 Learners can complete training on breaks, between work tasks, during those few minutes of dead time before a meeting starts — or whenever they feel like it.

 Learners and their managers can set learning goals based on the learner’s current — or aspirational — job role.
 Each learner has a personalized learning path.
-Adaptive learning algorithms then target specific content to each learner based on that learner’s performance in training and learning goals.
+Adaptive learning algorithms and spaced repetition then target specific content to each learner based on that learner’s performance in training and learning goals.

 Any device, anywhere